dadadadadan524/my-first-repo/README.md

 # my-first-repo
-This is my first repo
-This is my awesome repo
+this is my awesome repo